rickroll747/USBLogger/README.md

 Step 1: Replace The * Your Gmail Email Address Here * With Your Email Address.
 (GMAIL)

-Step 2: Replace The * Your Gmail App Password Here * With Your Gmail App Password AKA Your Gmails SMTP API Key.
+Step 2: Replace The * Your Gmail App Password Here * With Your Gmail App Password AKA Your Gmail SMTP API Key.

 Step 3: Replace The * Your Gmail Email Address Here * On Line 177.